 - Research, policy and process development for Indigenous and non-Indigenous Government, non-profit and community entities

-- Corporate knowledge of MCFD and Delegated Aboriginal Agency network in B.C.
+- Corporate knowledge of Ministry of Child and Family Development (MCFD) and the Delegated Aboriginal Agency network in B.C.

 - Host of accredited training and higher education programs